hexaxsoftwares/houx.js/README.md

 ```
 Details:
 Can only be used effectively within the build function and the preBuild LifeCycleHook.
-This macro is usefull expecially when writing a Function widget.
+This macro is usefull expecially when writing  widgets using  the Function widget.

 It prototypes widget custom directives by registering provided options into the state custom directives stack .